MonikaHussain/ecommerce_analysis/README.md

 # SwiftMarket Analysis
-_This Analysis is based on the analyzing, summarizing and visualizing the data.In the project the main goal is analyzing e-commerce data to identify trends, patterns, and insights.
+_This project provides a comprehensive analysis of e-commerce data to uncover valuable insights and trends.
+It offers features for data collection, preprocessing, exploratory analysis, and visualization, making it an essential tool for data analysts and e-commerce professionals..In the project the main goal was to analyzing e-commerce data to identify trends, patterns, and insights.
 Visulization of Graphs are prepared on the results,using different libraries_

 ### Features :